BigWhaleLabs/seal-cred-posts-contract/README.md

 # Seal Cred Posts contract

-Used to save tweet data on the blockchain.
+Used to save post data on the blockchain.

 ## Usage